 How to Start a Professional Organizing Business

-They may be involved in some of the handiwork, but large tasks, such as painting or shelving construction jobs are often subcontracted.
+Organizers may be involved in some of the handiwork, but they often give large tasks, such as painting or shelving construction jobs, to subcontractors.
 There is no widely accepted licensing for professional organizers, but anyone who enters the business can contact the National Association for Professional Organizers, which offers courses and other perks to organizers.

-- Time management in a paid-by-the-hour arrangement can be tricky, given the unpredictable aspects of the job or the people involved in the project.
+Time management in a paid-by-the-hour arrangement can be tricky, given the unpredictable aspects of the job.

-- Subtracting projects can cut into profit, and it's potentially time-consuming to find the right subcontractors.
+Subtracting for large projects can cut into profit, and it's potentially time-consuming to find the right subcontractors.

 What You Need to Get Started

-If you enjoy cutting through the clutter and helping others get their lives and spaces organized, starting a home-based professional organizing business is relatively easy.
-Here are the steps:
+If you enjoy cutting through the clutter and helping others get their lives and spaces organized, starting a home-based professional organizing business can be relatively easy if you follow these steps: